Acquisition of 21st Century Fox by Disney: Executive appointments and corporate restructuring (October 2018–January 2019)

+Final regulatory approvals and completion (February–March 2019)

 Iger met with CADE on February 12, 2019, to discuss the deal.
 However, a decision on it still could not be reached.
 However, on February 20, Bloomberg said CADE would make its ruling on the deal on February 27.
 On February 21, Bloomberg reported Disney would divest Fox Sports in Brazil and Mexico to get approval in these countries, which were among the last major hurdles for the Disney–Fox deal.
 On February 27, CADE approved the merger with conditions requiring the aforementioned divestiture of the Brazilian Fox Sports, among other measures.
 The regulator said it coordinated with regulators in Mexico and Chile in evaluating the transaction.
 Brazil's approval cleared one of the final hurdles, allowing the deal to be completed in March.

 In March, Disney tweaked Iger's compensation package he would receive upon closing the Disney–Fox deal, removing $13.5 million in potential salary and incentive awards available for the chief executive after the company closed its acquisition.

 Mexico's telecom regulator Federal Telecommunications Institute (IFT) approved the deal on March 11, 2019, under the condition that Disney agreed to sell the country's Fox Sports within six months.
 It also had to keep the National Geographic brand separate from its A&E channels.
 This cleared the last major holdout on the deal.
 On March 12, 2019, Disney announced it was set to close the Fox deal in seven days.

 Fox Corporation officially became a standalone, publicly traded company separate from 21st Century Fox on March 19, 2019, making Fox Corporation the owner of the assets that were not acquired by Disney.
 The announcement also included the appointment of the board of directors.
 Also on March 19, 21st Century Fox officially completed distribution of new Fox shares ahead of the completion of the Disney deal.
 The deal was officially completed that night.
 Under the terms of the acquisition, Disney would phase out Fox brand usage by 2024 to avoid consumer confusion in the marketplace.